-J.Lo Debuts New Spanish Single at Billboard Latin Music Awards
+J.Lo Debuts New Spanish Song at Billboard Latin Music Awards

 Jennifer Lopez may or may not have just stolen the show!

-The singer took the Billboard Latin Music Award stage for the second time in history and premiered her second single off of her first-ever Spanish album, "Mírate".
+The singer took the Billboard Latin Music Award stage for the second time in history and premiered a new song off of her upcoming Spanish album, "Mírate".
 Shortly before she sang, Rihanna, Demi Lovato, Ricky Martin, Lin-Manuel Miranda and many more stars sent special video messages about how impactful J.Lo's career has been in the music industry.

 J.Lo wore silver sequin gown complete with cut-outs and a front thigh-high slit as she belted the beautiful ballad next to the orchestra surrounding her.